Teacher turned soldier

 Robert “Bert” Macdonald was born on 30th June 1895 at Ballarat.
 He was the third son of Elizabeth and Robert Macdonald, an accountant in Ballarat.
 Bert’s eldest brother, Robert Ernest had died in infancy in 1893.

-Bert attended Geelong State School where he became Senior Prefect.
+Bert attended Geelong High School where he became Senior Prefect.

 Bert went on to become a teacher and 1916 found him at Sorrento School No.1090 along with another Sorrento teacher Francis Stephens formerly from Pt.
 Lonsdale who would enlist on 24th April of 1916.